The Right Roof Can Pay You Back

-While it is impossible to ever predict the exact amount of value that a new roof will add to a home, the benefits of a metal roof are things that are sought after by prospective home buyers.
-It becomes a natural conclusion, therefore, that homes with the benefits of metal roofing will sell faster and for higher value.
+While it is impossible ever to predict the exact amount of value that a new roof will add to a home, the benefits of a metal roof are things that are sought after by prospective home buyers.
+It becomes a natural conclusion: the benefits of metal roofing will sell faster and for a higher value.
 Those benefits include:

 - Freedom from future roof expenses